Seeed-Studio/ModelAssistant/docs/tutorials/config.md

 ## Parameterized Configuration

-When submitting a job using `tools/train.py` or `tools/test.py` from EdgeLab, you can specify `-cfg-options` to temporarily overwrite the configuration.
+When submitting a job using `tools/train.py` or `tools/test.py` from EdgeLab, you can specify `--cfg-options` to temporarily overwrite the configuration.

 ::: tip

 You can specify configuration options in the order of the dict keys in the original configuration and update the dict chain of configuration keys.
-For example, `-cfg-options data_root='. /dataset/coco'` change the data root directory of the dataset.
+For example, `--cfg-options data_root='. /dataset/coco'` change the data root directory of the dataset.

 :::